Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Birthday's, years of service, promotions, onboarding progress and learning and development achievements.
 Ensuring all of these important moments are recognized is a central part of building a culture and habit of recognition.

-This allows a leader or peers to identify someone who meets specific criteria for an award or nomination.
+Awards and Nominations allow a leader or peers to identify someone who meets specific criteria for an award or nomination.
 Nomination programs can highlight the skills that drive your organization to success and can help strengthen your overall recognition strategy.

 To learn more about nomination programs, you can read How to Get Nominations Right in 2022.